2012 United States House of Representatives elections in Texas: Declined

-Chuck Bradley, a retiree, and Al Lee, a retired systems consultant, ran for the Republican nomination.
+Results

+Republican primary

 Though his hometown of Arlington is contained entirely within the 33rd district, Republican Joe Barton, who had represented the 6th district since 1985, ran again in the 6th district.
 During redistricting, Republicans Bill Lawrence, former mayor of Highland Village, former Secretary of State Roger Williams and former Railroad Commissioner Michael L. Williams had all at one point considered running in a district numbered the 33rd.
-After the district map was finalized, Lawrence ran for the 12th district, and both Williams switched to the 25th.
+After the district map was finalized, Lawrence ran for the 12th district, and Roger Williams and Michael Williams both switched to the 25th.

-Ed Lindsay ran as the Green Party candidate.